 While the bread is rising, prepare the topping.
 To caramelize the onions, heat the oil and butter in a large skillet over medium heat.
 When hot, add the onions and sugar.
 Cook over medium heat for about 20 minutes, stirring often.
 When the onions stick to the sides of the skillet, scrape them up to continue cooking until soft.

-How to Make Onion Focaccia Bread
+How to Store Onion Focaccia Bread

 Onion Focaccia Bread